justinwalsh/daux.io/README.md

 To sort your files and folders in a specific way, you can prefix them with a number and underscore, e.g. `/docs/01_Hello_World.md` and `/docs/05_Features.md` This will list *Hello World* before *Features*, overriding the deafult alpha-numeric sorting.
 The numbers will be stripped out of the navigation and urls.

+## Landing page

+If you want to create a beautiful landing page for your project, simply create a `index.md` file in the root of the `/docs` folder.
+This file will then be used to create a landing page.
+You can also add a tagline and image to this page using the config file like this:

+	{
+		"title": "Daux.io",
+		"tagline": "The Easiest Way To Document Your Project", "image": "/img/app.png"
+	}

+Note: The image can be a local or remote image.

 ## Configuration

 To customize the look and feel of your documentation, you can create a `config.json` file in the of the `/docs` folder.
 The `config.json` file is a simple JSON object that you can use to change some of the basic settings of the documentation.